 Portfolio Restaurant, Fine Dining Restaurant, Nové Město

-Just minutes from the National Theatre, Kabul Restaurant is the oldest Afghan restaurant in Prague and the best place to enjoy the flavour combinations of Afghan food.
+Just minutes from the National Theatre, Kabul Restaurant is the oldest Afghan restaurant in Prague and the best place to enjoy the amazing flavour combinations of Afghan food.
 Its menu is translated into multiple languages so visitors will have no trouble figuring out what to try.
 The dishes are reasonably priced so you can order a few different things to share with friends.

 Garuda Indonesian, Indonesian Restaurant, Holešovice